Target-Aligned Reinforcement Learning: Discussion

 \section{Discussion}

 Across a diverse set of environments, for multiple algorithms, and under both hard and soft target network update regimes, algorithms employing \gls{acr:tarl} consistently outperform their counterparts without alignment correction.
 Importantly, these improvements are achieved without any additional hyperparameter tuning, highlighting the robustness of the proposed approach.
-Moreover, \gls{acr:tarl} can be seamlessly integrated into existing \gls{acr:rl} pipelines, making it a practical drop-in enhancement that reliably improves performance.
+Moreover, \gls{acr:tarl} can be seamlessly integrated into existing \gls{acr:rl} pipelines, making it a practical drop-in enhancement that consistently improves performance across multiple domains.

-While increasing performance, \gls{acr:tarl} also incurs some computational overhead.
-Similar to other established \gls{acr:dqn} extensions like \gls{acr:ddqn}, \gls{acr:tarl} increases the number of required forward passes during training.
-However, the resulting increase in wall-clock training time is modest in practice, as forward passes are highly parallelizable and can be executed efficiently within modern \gls{acr:rl} frameworks.
-We argue that the slight increase in computational cost is outweighed by the significant enhancement of learning dynamics.